ysyk2021/strategic-thinking-how-to-develop-a-logical-approach-to-decision-making/src/chapter-2-2.md

-# Types of Strategic Thinking and Their Impact on Decision-Making

 In this chapter, we will explore the different types of strategic thinking and their impact on decision-making.
 Understanding these types will enable you to develop a logical approach to making effective decisions in various situations.